 When I encountered challenges while testing Comodo software, I looked through their support website.
 The link to the article about their Linux version didn’t work, which left a bad impression.
 On the other hand, the article about the virtual desktop feature was informative, even if it didn’t help me install the components.

-While Comodo Antivirus is available for the low price of free, it does not compete very well with other options.
+While Comodo Antivirus is available for the low price of free, it does not compete very well with other options, especially the ones mentioned on our best antivirus list.
 Comodo’s expertise and business customers clearly lie elsewhere—they’re also a certificate authority and offer cybersecurity services to corporations.

 Throughout my testing of Comodo Internet Security, I found lots of red flags.
 Components didn’t install correctly.
 Features like the task manager don’t work.
 The Linux version may not have been updated since 2013.
 Scanning occurred even when the software was disabled, locking up my computer.